thewchan/uxf/README.md

     OWS      ::= /[\s\n]*/
     RWS      ::= /[\s\n]+/ # in some cases RWS is actually optional

-For a `Table` the first `str` is the table's name and the second and subsequent strings are field names.
+For a `table` the first `str` is the table's name and the second and subsequent strings are field names.
 After the bare `=` come the table's values.
 There's no need to distinguish between one row and the next (although it is common to start new rows on new lines) since the number